ds300/patch-package/README.md

 need to repeat the setup process for the child package.
 Also make sure you're in the child package directory when you run `patch-package` to generate the patch files.

+### yarn v2+

+yarn 2+ have native support for patching dependencies via [`yarn patch`](https://yarnpkg.com/cli/patch).
+You do not need to use patch-package on these projects.

+### pnpm

+pnpm has native support for patching dependencies via [`pnpm patch`](https://pnpm.io/cli/patch).
+You do not need to use patch-package on these projects.

 ### Heroku